Newcomer Business & Enterprise Support & Training

 - For an individual this may require having adequate family supports and/or the ability to meet family or personal needs during startup

-- For an organization this may require adequate management capacity and human resources and clearly identified goals that the enterprise is expected reach within the organization
+- For an organization this may require adequate management capacity and human resources and clearly identified goals that the enterprise is expected to reach within the organization

 Phase 2 – Pre-launch